-- 19.6.
-A maximum of three flies is permitted which must not be closer to each other than fifty cm, measured eye to eye, hanging freely.
-The number of flies allowed will be specified in competition Rule Modifications. - 19.7.
-All flies must be attached to the leader in such a way that neither they nor their droppers move or slide along the leader material. - 19.8.
-All flies must be dressed on barbless single hooks, tandem flies are not allowed. - 19.9.
-If the equipment used and/or flies used are assessed by the controller as repeatedly causing excessive harm to the fish, the use of such flies/equipment may be disallowed by the Controller (after agreement by the organiser) - 19.9.
-Attractor chemicals and the use of light emitters in flies is forbidden. - 19.10.
-Appendages that alter the original concept of an artificial fly or bodies made of moulded/shaped plastic, moulded/shaped silicone or moulded/ shaped rubber are banned (moulded/shaped imitations of worms, eggs, baitfish, maggots, twisters...).
-Round material is acceptable, as it is extruded.
+- 19.3 If one fly is used, the length and width of the dressed fly will be at the discretion of the competitor (Articles 29.2. & 29.3 apply). - 19.4 A maximum of three flies is permitted which must not be closer to each other than fifty cm, measured eye to eye, hanging freely.
+The number of flies allowed will be specified in Rule Modifications. - 19.5 All flies must be attached to the leader in such a way that neither they nor their droppers move or slide along the leader material. - 19.6 All flies must be dressed on barbless single hooks, tandem flies are not allowed. - 19.7 If the equipment used and/or flies used are assessed by the controller as repeatedly causing excessive harm to the fish, the use of such flies/equipment may be disallowed by the Controller. - 19.8 Attractor chemicals and the use of light emitters in flies is forbidden. - 19.9 Appendages that alter the original concept of an artificial fly or bodies made of moulded/shaped plastic, moulded/shaped silicone or moulded/shaped rubber are banned (moulded/shaped imitations of worms, eggs, baitfish, maggots, twisters...).
+Rubber or extruded round material, exceeding the bend, shank or eye of the hook is not allowed with exception of maximal diameter 0,53 mm used for leg imitations